TagineerDai/LibHIR/README.md

 //HIRTest.cpp
 test = HIRRecord(cfg, 0);
 ```
-  The preprocsee script have helped split the raw records into two files as the training to total number ratio.
+  The preprocess script splits the raw records into two files.
 The second parameter 1 indicates using the front part of data, while 0 indicates the latter part.

-  Members of the HIRRecord class is listed as follows:
+  Members of the HIRRecord class are listed as follows:

 ```cpp
 class HIRRecord {